ebbek/ChocolateyUtils/README.md

   your system.

 If ```Choco-Dependencies``` is started without any package names supplied, it will show the dependencies or dependants of all packages.
-You may
+You may select one or more packages as follows:

 ```ps1
 Choco-Dependencies packagenamelist